Best New Cameras 2019: Canon 90D, FujiFilm X-Pro3, Nikon Z5 and more

 What is it?
 A 102-megapixel medium format mirrorless camera

 There’s no need to trade in rumours with the Fujifilm GFX 100S.
-FujiFilm has already announced the camera’s development, and that we can expect it in 2019.
+FujiFilm has already announced the camera’s development, and that we can expect it in 2019 (with an official announcement expected in mid-2019).

 It is the big brother to the GFX 50R, a 50-megapixel medium format model announced at the same time, during Photokina 2018.